t-core-one/odoo-docs/content/applications/finance/accounting/get_started/tax_units.rst

 **each** constituent company on your database.

 ..
 Example::
-   Depending on your :doc:`localization package </applications/finance/fiscal_localizations>`, taxes may vary from the screenshot displayed.
+   Depending on your localization package, taxes may vary from the screenshot displayed.

    .. image:: tax_units/fiscal-positions.png